Reviews You Can Rely On

 Seasoning took longer

 The Victoria 10" is delightful to use, thanks to a thoughtful design.
 The pan's long, arched, and comfortably shaped handle makes it easier to maneuver than most despite weighing as much as the competition.
 This keeps it feeling agile when flipping eggs or pancakes.
 The deep pour spouts are also more functional than most, allowing you to accurately distribute treats like browned butter.
 While the preseasoning didn't stand out early in our test, by the end, we were frying eggs without leaving any residue behind.
-This skillet also prepared one of the tastiest medium rare steaks in the test, with a delicious, carmelized sear second only to the top scoring Lodge 10.25".
+This skillet also prepared one of the tastiest medium rare steaks in the test, with a delicious, caramelized sear second only to the top scoring Lodge 10.25".

 During our sear test, the Victoria 10" maintained a consistent 400°F temperature but did not distribute that heat as evenly as other contenders.
 The pan-covering flapjack we cooked had a browned middle and was a little doughy around the edges.
 When using a laser thermometer to test heat distribution along the surface, we noticed it varied more than most.
-The Victoria also takes a little longer to warm up but holds heat well after initially heating up.
+The Victoria also takes a little longer to warm up, but holds heat well after initially heating up.
 If you find cast iron skillets cumbersome, this one is much easier to maneuver and functions nearly as well as our favorites.
 Folks who value ergonomics and even heat distribution may prefer the Greater Goods 10".

 Credit: Clark Tate

-Best for Large Meals and Baking
+Best for Large Meals

 Lodge Dual Handle 12"